gentomacine/alx-higher_level_programming/0x06-python-classes/README.md

-Classes and Objects
+## Classes and Objects
-Project done during Full Stack Software Engineering studies at Holberton School.
+Project done during Full Stack Software Engineering studies at Alx School.
 It aims to learn about object oriented programming (OOP), classes, objects, instances, methods and attributes in Python.